frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/data-and-privacy/data-import.md

                                             c14         c15         c17
     v21         v22         v23             c21         c22         c23

-> To see how it's done, enter a few records manually using forms.
-Then export "All Tables" with "Download with Data" ticked.
+> To see how it appears, enter a few records manually using regular forms (like a Sales Order).
+Then export the data with "All Tables" and "Download with Data" ticked.

 ### 1.5 Overwriting

-ERPNext also allows you to overwrite all/certain columns.
-If you want to update certain columns, you can download the template with data.
+ERPNext also allows you to overwrite all/certain fields of a document type.
+If you want to update certain fields (columns in the spreadsheet), you can download the template with data.
 Remember to select the option as “Update Records” before uploading.

 > Note: For child records, if you select overwrite, it will delete all the